 When it comes to materials, patios are made of pretty much one of six basic materials.
 It's what you do with these materials that can give your outdoor surface an individual look or personal expression.
 The material you choose will be determined by personal preference, the location of the patio, your budget, and the size of the outdoor space, and what's available in your area.

 It would be hard to find anything more versatile and adaptable than concrete for a patio floor.
 This time-tested recipe combines a mixture of sand, water, cement, and gravel and offers even more options than brick.

-By using well-constructed forms, concrete can mold and conform to nearly any surface shape. is durable and easy to maintain.
+By using well-constructed forms, concrete can mold and conform to nearly any surface shape.
 It's durable and easy-to-maintain finish can be:

 - Colored or tinted

 - Surfaced with other materials, including pebbles (aggregate)

 03 of 09